What is enrichment?

 When policies and procedures work hand-in-hand:

-• They empower employees to perform their duties with clarity and confidence, knowing exactly what is expected of them.
+- They empower employees to perform their duties clearly and confidently, knowing exactly what is expected of them.

-In regards to this module we are looking at enrichment programs.
-Below is an example from Happy Paws Animal Care Policy and Procedure in regards to enrichment.
-This is to help you get an understanding on what this looks like.
+In regards to this module, we are looking at enrichment programs.
+Below is an example from Happy Paws Animal Care Policy and Procedure regarding enrichment.
+This is to help you get an understanding of what this looks like.

 Case Study